Why Companies Are Moving Away from Next.js in 2026?

 Reasons Why Companies are Thinking of Moving Off Next.js

 The introduction of the App Router and React Server Components (RSC) in Next.js aimed to enhance performance and developer experience.
-However, these features have become next.js vulnerabilities because of their complexity, and some developers find them challenging.
+However, these features have become Next.js vulnerabilities because of their complexity, and many developers find them genuinely challenging in practice.

-For instance, the App Router’s handling of server and client components can lead to confusion, especially when dealing with navigation and data fetching.
-Additionally, the mental model required to effectively use RSCs differs significantly from traditional React practices, leading to a steeper learning curve.
+The App Router’s handling of server and client components can lead to confusion, especially when dealing with navigation and data fetching.
+Additionally, the mental model required to effectively use RSCs differs significantly from traditional React practices, leading to a steeper learning curve — and in 2026, steeper than ever as more teams attempt mid-project migrations.

-Despite Next.js’s reputation for performance, some developers have reported Next.js issues with performance, particularly with development server speed and build times.
+Despite Next.js’s reputation for performance, many developers have reported Next.js issues with development server speed and build times throughout 2025–2026.
 The integration of new features like RSCs and the App Router has, in some cases, led to slower builds and increased memory usage.

-For example, developers have noted that the development server can become sluggish, requiring frequent restarts due to memory leaks.
-This hampers productivity and can be frustrating during development.
+Developers have noted that the development server can become sluggish, requiring frequent restarts due to memory leaks — a pattern that directly hits productivity on large codebases.

-Did you know, as per Github, Dynamic routes in App Router are reportedly 4x slower to load than those in the older Pages Router
+As per GitHub issue tracking, dynamic routes in App Router are reportedly 4x slower to load than those in the older Pages Router.

 Next.js provides a set of conventions and built-in features that streamline development.
 However, these conventions can sometimes limit flexibility, making it challenging to implement custom configurations or workflows.

-For companies with unique requirements or those needing fine-grained control over their applications, this Next.js vulnerability can be a hindrance.
-Customizing aspects like routing, data fetching, or build processes may require workarounds or significant effort.
+For companies with unique requirements or those needing fine-grained control over their applications, this Next.js vulnerability can be a real hindrance.
+Customizing routing, data fetching, or build processes often requires workarounds that add maintenance overhead rather than reducing it.

-Next.js is developed and maintained by Vercel, and while it’s open-source, some developers express problems with Next.js’s potential vendor lock-in.
+Next.js is developed and maintained by Vercel, and while it’s open-source, many developers express concerns about problems with Next.js’s potential for vendor lock-in.
 Features like Image Optimization and Middleware are tightly integrated with Vercel’s platform, which can make migrating to other hosting providers more complex.

-This tight coupling may deter companies seeking to maintain flexibility in their infrastructure choices.
+This tight coupling may deter companies seeking to maintain flexibility in their infrastructure choices — a concern amplified in 2026 as teams plan for long-term platform independence.

 Companies that began adopting the new App Router and RSC model mid-project often report a disjointed developer experience.
 Many teams find themselves working with both the old Pages Router and the new App Router simultaneously, creating inconsistencies in routing logic, layout handling, and data-fetching methods.